skupperproject/skupper-ansible/skupper/skupper/roles/skupper_setup/README.md

-skupper_deploy
+skupper_setup
 ==============

-The `skupper_deploy` role performs the entire Skupper network deployment, defining links and services across all sites.
+The `skupper_setup` role performs the entire Skupper network deployment, defining links and services across all sites.

 It combines the execution of all the following roles: